-st. 2013 235.
+Est. 2013 233.
 Wauwatosa Virtual Academy

-Dennis Mahony 12121 West North Avenue Wauwatosa, WI 53226 (414) 257-6821 mahonyde@wauwatosa.k12.wi.us Grade Levels: 06-12

-Wauwatosa Virtual Academy (WVA), offers a full array of individualized, rigorous courses to students in grades 06-12.
-The school features 24 hour per day, real time, online support with teachers, tutors and technicians.

-WVA prides itself on offering students class work that is engaging, flexibly paced, and aligned with state standards.
-Students are monitored not only by online teachers who have DPI licensure, but also supported locally through a designated, experienced teacher and guidance support network.
-WVA offers customized programming and our all important 24 hour per day support to full and part time students within Wauwatosa and throughout the state of Wisconsin.
-We monitor and assess each student daily and report information through our unique student planner and easy parent portal.
+Dean Heus 12121 West North Avenue Wauwatosa, WI 53226 (414) 257-6821 heusde@wauwatosa.k12.wi.us Grade Levels: 06-12 Wauwatosa Virtual Academy (WVA) is a charter school commissioned by the Wauwatosa School District.
+We offer a full array of individualized, rigorous on-line courses to students in grades 06-12.
+WVA prides itself on offering students class work that is engaging, flexibly-paced, and aligned with state standards.
+WVA offers customized programming to full- and part-time students within Wauwatosa and throughout the state of Wisconsin.

+Students can access their courses anywhere there is internet access.
+They are monitored not only by Wisconsin-certified online teachers, but also by a WVA school counselor and teacher from Wauwatosa School District.
+In addition, students are supported locally through a designated, experienced teacher and guidance support network.
+Students interact with instructors via real-time chat, e-mail, LiveLessons, classroom discussion, and phone.

-WVA, in partnership with Advanced Academics, was commissioned by the Wauwatosa School Board to broaden its efforts locally and throughout the state for two reasons: We offered students meaningful options to traditional education and we were successful in our efforts with students both looking for rigor wanting to move at a quicker pace than the traditional classroom and also with students who struggled being successful in the past.
+WVA, in partnership with Connections Learning, was commissioned by the Wauwatosa School Board to broaden its efforts locally and throughout the state in order to offer students meaningful options to traditional education.
+WVA has been successful with students looking for rigor and an individualized/accelerated pace as well as students who may have struggled with traditional school settings in the past.